vitormcruz/Katas-and-Challenges-ST/TwitterChallenge-ExternalConfig.package/TwitterChallengeMain.class/README.md

-I am the main class for the Twitter Challenge application and I provide methos to start and stop it.
+I am the main class for the Twitter Challenge application and I provide methos to start and stop it, but, mainly, I run the default configuration on startup.